-Taiwan’s East Coast on a folding bike
+Taiwan’s West Coast on a folding bike

 After a couple of weeks adjusting to the bone-chilling cold we’re experiencing here in the UK and some time planning my training for 2018’s race season, I’ve finally found an afternoon to sit down and share my thoughts on cycling the east coast of Taiwan.